 LFCM Holdings will operate the merchant banking business transferred to it in the separation.
-Consistent with Lazard Group's intent to support the development of the merchant banking business, including investing capital in future funds to be managed or formed by the merchant banking subsidiary of LFCM Holdings, and in order to benefit from what we believe to be the potential of this business, Lazard Group will be entitled to receive from LFCM Holdings payments equal to the incentive fees attributable to these funds (net of compensation payable to investment professionals who manage these funds) pursuant to the business alliance agreement between us and LFCM Holdings.
-In addition, pursuant to the business alliance agreement, we will have an option to acquire the merchant banking business owned by LFCM Holdings and will have the right to participate in the oversight and investment decisions of LFCM Holdings' funds and consent to certain actions.
-We will continue to abide by our obligations with respect to transferred funds and will agree not to compete with LFCM
+Consistent with Lazard Group's intent to support the development of the merchant banking business, including investing capital in future funds to be managed or formed by the merchant banking subsidiary of LFCM Holdings, and in order to benefit from what we believe to be the potential of this business, Lazard Group may be entitled to receive from LFCM Holdings all or a portion of the payments from the incentive fees attributable to these funds (net of compensation payable to investment professionals who manage these funds) pursuant to the business alliance agreement between us and LFCM Holdings.
+In addition, pursuant to the business alliance agreement, we will have an option to acquire the merchant banking business owned by LFCM Holdings and will have the right to participate in the oversight of LFCM Holdings' funds and consent to certain actions.
+We will continue to abide by our obligations with respect to transferred funds and will agree not to compete with LFCM Holdings' merchant banking business during the duration of our option to acquire this business.

-Holdings' funds.
 For a description of these and other arrangements with respect to the merchant banking fund management activities being transferred to LFCM Holdings, see "Certain Relationships and Related Transactions-Relationship with LAZ-MD Holdings and LFCM Holdings-Business Alliance Agreement."